snowflakedb/snowpark-python/snowpark_style_guide.md

 [Stored procedures][sproc-service-doc] allow you to write procedural code that executes SQL.
 In a stored procedure, you can use programmatic constructs to perform branching and looping.

-Stored procedures could be registered similarly as UDFs and UDTFs by `snowflake.snowpark.Session.sproc.register` method
+Stored procedures can be registered similarly to UDFs and UDTFs by using the `snowflake.snowpark.Session.sproc.register` method.

 ```python
 from snowflake.snowpark.functions import sproc